aliozgur/aliozgur.github.io/projects.md

 ---
 layout: page
 title: Projects
+subtitle: "Couple of things I'm proud of"
 permalink: /projects/
 ---

 This page is intended to provide some background and details for couple of projects I was involved with during my professional career.
 I think these projects, among many others, helped me shape my software development skills.

 If you want to see all the projects I was involved with [please visit my LinkedIn profile](http://linkedin.com/in/aliozgur)